 5 – Oahu Itinerary – Hike Waimea Falls and Turtle Beach

 Explore the North Shore on day 5 of and complete a 5 days Oahu itinerary.
 Keep going if you have 7 days in Hawaii!

 Three Items on Your Agenda:

 Waimea Valley is located on the North Shore.
-We initial thought that this was just a hike but we were wrong.
+We initially thought that this was just a hike but we were wrong.
 This is another Polynesian experience.
-There is a 3/4 of a mile hike to a water-fall where you can actually swim.
+There is a 3/4 of a mile hike to a waterfall where you can actually swim.
 A botanical garden is also on the property to explore.

-Classes are offered throughout the day that include lei making, hula lessons, Hawaiian games, history walks, as well as a class on all the flowers that grow in Hawaii.
+Classes are offered throughout the day that includes lei making, hula lessons, Hawaiian games, history walks, as well as a class on all the flowers that grow in Hawaii.

-I would plan to spend about 3 hours at Waimea Valley depending if you are planning to swim at the waterfall.
+I would plan to spend about 3 hours at Waimea Valley depending on whether you are planning to swim at the waterfall.